Can you recover from identity theft?

 If you’ve had someone unknowingly charge enormous amounts on your credit card or have ever been a victim of any sort of identity theft, you know how difficult it is to recover that identity.
 No matter how difficult it might seem, it is possible to recover your identity after it’s been stolen.
 At minimum you’re going to spend about seven hours recovering your identity.
 More likely you’re going to spend a day or even several days, and possibly months, recovering it.
 This means you’re going to spend time contacting banks, governmental agencies like the IRS or driver license departments and other institutions getting your information updated and corrected.

 In Florida, if you’ve been charged with identity theft, you’re facing a second-degree felony conviction.
-If you have been arrested and jailed on identity theft charges or other White collar crimes in Cocoa and Palm Bay, FL, you can get immediate bail help from Ammediate Bail Bonds by calling (321) 631-2663.
+If you have been arrested and jailed on identity theft charges or other White collar crimes in Cocoa, FL, you can get immediate bail help from Ammediate Bail Bonds by calling (321) 631-2663.

 How identity theft happens